A belated happy birthday to Luis Herrera, who was born May 4, 1961.

-The Colombian rider is best known for being only the second rider in history to win the prestigious Mountains Jersey in all three Grand Tours.
+The Colombian is best known for being only the second rider in history to win the prestigious Mountains Jersey in all three Grand Tours.

 Indeed, Herrera claimed the coveted Climber’s Jersey in the 1985 and 1987 Tour de France, the 1989 Giro d’Italia and the 1987 and 1991 Vuelta a Espana.